-So you’ve purchased a piece of Burnt Soul Lycra joy, you love it and you’ve been enjoying it to the max, but now it’s time to wash it and you don’t want to just shove it in your dirty laundry because you’re not sure how to clean it without damaging it.
+So you’ve purchased a piece of Burnt Soul Lycra joy, you love it and you’ve been enjoying it to the max.
+Now it’s time to wash it and you don’t want to just shove it in your dirty laundry because you’re not sure how to clean it without damaging it.
 We don’t want you to either!
 Which is why we’ve put together some handy tips for caring for your Lycra.

 Lycra is a marvellous material.
-It’s lightweight, highly elastic, strong, durable and non-absorbent to water and oils, great for creating banging outfits, not so great when you want to wash it or remove a stain.
-Follow these guidelines and you can keep you Burnt Soul looking lovelier for longer…
+It’s lightweight, highly elastic, strong, durable and non-absorbent to water and oils, great for creating banging outfits.
+It can be a little tricky to get those hard-to-remove stains from the shinier fabrics though.
+Follow these guidelines when washing and you can keep your Burnt Soul looking lovelier for longer…

 - Hand wash – It reduces excessive ringing or stretching that will miss-shape your outfit

 - Wash it in a mesh laundry bag or pillow case – If you absolutely can’t be bothered to hand wash do it on a cool cycle, or hand wash cycle (if you have one).
 We’d always go for the hand wash option first though.

 - Never use chlorine bleach – It will destroy the fibres of your outfit.

 - To remove stains- Try to tackle the stain straight away, so quickly soak the stain in cold or tepid water, do not use hot water as this can set the stain.
 Apply a small amount of a mild liquid detergent to the stain and gently rub the detergent into the stain.
 Do not scrub!
 Once you’ve done this, wash as normal with our guidelines from above.

 - Never machine dry – Once you’ve washed your Lycra, drip dry it away from direct heat and sunlight.

 - Never iron- You won’t need to anyway, bonus time saver!
 The heat from the iron will melt the Lycra so avoid this faux-pas.